UO-CIS211/Agenda/docs/HOWTO.md

 ```

 The last result above is not because pythons,
 being long skinny creatures themselves,
 like squids better
 than octopods.
 It is because `s` comes after
-`o` in "collation order" (consistent with alphabetical order).
+`o` in "collation order".
+Collation order is based on the underlying numerical
+representation of characters.
+It is consistent with
+alphabetical order as long as we are just comparing
+lower case letters with other lower case letters, or digits with other digits.

-The datetime class has defined methods for
+The `datetime` class contains methods for
-comparing datetime objects.
+comparing `datetime` objects.
 We need to do the
 same thing for `Appt` objects.
 In the test suite
 in `test_appts.py`, we can see that test case
 `test_00_equality` and `test_01_order` compare